Ice and Salt Preschool STEAM Activity

-It's easy for kids to have fun with winter STEAM in this simple ice and salt activity.
-Kids can compete in ice cube races, observe changes in ice cubes as they melt, and discover how salt affects ice.
+It's easy for kids to have fun with winter STEM in this simple ice and salt activity.
+Kids can compete in ice cube races, and discover how salt affects ice.

 This post contains affiliate links.
 Privacy and Disclosure

-Ice cubes are fun to use in a science activity to promote critical thinking and observation.
+Ice cubes are also fun to use in a science activity!

-In this activity, kids will have an opportunity to make changes throughout the experiment to see how various factors affect the movement of the ice cubes.
+In this activity, kids will naturally want to make changes throughout the experiment, to see how various factors affect the movement of the ice cubes.

 Ice and salt experiment